Individual Therapy

 • Motivational Interviewing (MI)

-• Strengthening personal motivation, goal-commitment, and belief in self, in part by exploring and resolving conflicting feelings about change
+• Strengthening personal motivation, goal-commitment, and self-belief, in part by exploring and resolving conflicting feelings about change.

-• Resolving inner conflict and increasing self-compassion by identifying, understanding, and harmonizing with the different parts or elements within ourselves.
+• Resolving inner conflict and increasing self-compassion by identifying, understanding, unburdening, and harmonizing with the different parts/elements within ourselves.

 • Person-Centered Therapy (PCT)

-This is a non-exhaustive list of evidence-based therapy modalities, approaches, and frameworks I draw from in my work.
-Truthfully, “evidence-based” therapy often doesn’t factor in individual complexities, cultural contexts, or the therapeutic relationship.
-That said, there are some valuable techniques out there, and we’ll work together to find what works best for you!
+This is a non-exhaustive (and super-simplified) list of evidence-based therapy modalities, approaches, and frameworks I draw from in my work.
+Truthfully, “evidence-based” therapy often doesn’t factor in individual complexities, cultural contexts, or the therapeutic relationship, so the research and applicability are limited.
+That said, there are some valuable techniques out there, and we’ll work together to find what blend works best for you!

 What to Expect

-Our work together begins with an “intake” session, where we’ll begin to get to know each other and identify what you’d like to focus on.
+Our pathway together begins with a collaborative assessment during our initial session, often called an “intake” session, where we’ll start to get to know each other, explore your background/history, and identify what you’d like to focus on.
 From there, we’ll work together to develop goals that feel purposeful and possible.
 These goals can be adjusted as your needs do.

-Overall, each counseling session is a chance to explore, build deeper awareness and understanding of yourself, and practice new ways of responding to life’s challenges.
+Overall, each therapy session is a chance to explore, build deeper awareness and understanding of yourself, and practice new ways of responding to life’s challenges.
 Some weeks it may feel light, others may feel heavy.
-Both are very much part of the process.
-My goal is to help you feel seen and supported, and overall empower you to connect with your strengths and achieve your goals.
+Both are very much part of the non-linear process.
+My goal is to help you feel seen and supported, and empower you to connect with your strengths and achieve your goals.

-We will regularly check in on your goals and gauge your progress, ensuring the work feels meaningful and moves at your pace.
-Your feedback guides every step–if there’s ever anything that you don’t vibe with, you can always let me know so that we can adjust!
+We will regularly check in to ensure our work feels meaningful and is moving at your pace.
+Your feedback guides every step—if there’s ever anything that you don’t vibe with, I want to know so that we can adjust!
 This is your therapy; while I can provide structure and tools, you’re the one who knows you best!

 Ready to get started?